stoyan-stoyanov/llmflows/docs/user_guide/Introduction.md

 as in the previous examples, if we start inspecting the results, we will see some advantages of using Flows and FlowSteps.

-After running all FlowSteps, the Flow will return detailed results for the execution of each individual FlowStep:
+After running all FlowSteps, the Flow will return detailed results for each individual FlowStep:

 ```python
 print(result)